MZ071999/LARAVEL-TRUCK-MANAGEMENT-SYSTEM/README.md

 ## Features and Functionalities

--There will be authentication involved for when the admin do log in into the system
+:pushpin: There will be authentication involved for when the admin do log in into the system <br />

 #### :truck: Truck Page